-- Sea-level rise planning in coastal WMAs - O The Province has instructed cities to prepare for up to 1 m of sea-level rise by the year 2100.
+- Sea-level rise planning in coastal WMAs - The Province has instructed cities to prepare for up to 1 m of sea-level rise by the year 2100.
 No guidance has been provided to the cities regarding how to incorporate the tidal ecosystems of the coastal WMAs into their coastal flood protection plans.
 If regional governments simply build the dikes higher, the tidal ecosystems within the WMAs will get drowned out and vast areas of tidal marshes, mudflats and eelgrass meadows will be lost.
-To ensure the persistence of these tidal ecosystems over the coming decades, the following steps are necessary: - Determine the present state of the tidal ecosystems (i.e., establish a new ecological baseline before sea levels rise) - Determine how resilient the tidal ecosystems are to sea-level rise - Identify ways in which to enable the tidal ecosystems to persist while protecting the cities from coastal flooding - Sturgeon Bank Marsh Recession Project (SBMRP) - The SBMRP is a collaboration between FLNRORD and ECCC to investigate the cause of marsh recession in the Sturgeon and Roberts Bank WMAs.
-Over 200 ha of tidal brackish marsh at the Fraser delta front has died off and converted into mudflats, and we do not know why.
-A 3-year investigation was funded by HCTF, the National Wetland Conservation Fund and the Vancouver Fraser Port Authority (VFPA).
-Additional monitoring of the recession and in-progress experiments are ongoing with remaining funds from the VFPA.
-The investigation continues as no one hypothesis singularly explains the recession.
-Understanding the progression and cause(s) of the marsh recession is necessary in order to determine what actions are required to restore these ecosystems.

-- New regulation(s) to restrict public activities - Regulations are currently being drafted to regulate activities in all Region 2 WMAs (i.e., "no camping", "no campfires" and "dogs must be on leash").
-An additional regulation amendment is required to apply these regulations to all Region 2 non-WMA conservation lands.
-Additionally, Region 2 is contemplating implementing regulations to (1) prohibit unauthorized motor vehicles in several conservation lands and (2) prohibit unauthorized use of drones in all conservation lands.
+To ensure the persistence of these tidal ecosystems over the coming decades, the following steps are necessary: - Determine the present state of the tidal ecosystems (i.e., establish a new ecological baseline before sea levels rise) - Determine how resilient the tidal ecosystems are to sea-level rise - Identify ways in which to enable the tidal ecosystems to persist while protecting the cities from coastal flooding - New regulation(s) to restrict public activities - Regional Managers Orders are currently being drafted to regulate activities in all Region 2 WMAs (i.e., "no disturbing or harassing wildlife" and "no entry in a motor vehicle").
+Additional orders or regulation amendments are required to apply similar regulations to all Region 2 non-WMA conservation lands. - Signs installed to inform the public of new and existing regulations at applicable conservation lands. - Public Outreach Program - In 2021/2022 South Coast Region has been piloting a Public Outreach Program (POP) on the ground in conservation lands to (i) engage the public in a positive conversation about